dice-group/dice-ckan/configuration.md

 ```
 # Welcome to DICE datasets

-Information about the DICE group can be found on our website at [dice-research.org](https://dice-research.org/).
+Information about the DICE group can be found at [dice-research.org](https://dice-research.org/).
 ```

 * Custom CSS: